mindbat/track2-functional/THE-CHAT-RETURNS.md

 To work with atoms we will use two functions `deref` and `swap!`.
-The `deref` function will return the current contents of an atom, and `swap!` will be used to change the contents of the atom with a functiona.
+The `deref` function will return the current contents of an atom, and `swap!` will be used to change the contents of the atom with a function.

 So, let's look at an example and see how this might work.
 ```